valancej/documentation/_general/account/new-user-signup.md

 Once you know which type of infrastructure you’d like to use, simply click ‘Select Infrastructure’ on the corresponding project.

 ![Select Codeship Infrastructure]({{ site.baseurl }}/images/new-user-setup/select-infra.png)

-## For More Information

-If you want to learn more please contact us at [https://helpdesk.codeship.com](https://helpdesk.codeship.com).